victorzanetti/victorzanetti/README.md

 ---

-Currently, I develop hands-on projects in both **software** and **hardware**, always focusing on creating solutions that truly make a difference.
+I work on projects that bridge **software**, **hardware** and **applied AI**, with a strong focus on engineering principles, clean code practices, scalability and end-to-end solutions.

-*Feel free to explore my repositories and follow my journey as a developer and engineer.*
+*Feel free to explore my repositories and follow my technical evolution.*

 ---